Financial-Times/engineering-progression/site/pages/faq.md

 Post Beta, we do aim to include competencies for Principal Engineers within the FT engineering competencies, to act as a guide for recruiting managers and existing Senior 2 Engineers.

+## Do I need to meet competencies from earlier levels?

+Yes.
+For example we expect our Senior 2 Engineers to still be exhibiting the competencies from the "Mid to Senior 1" level as well as the "Senior 1 to Senior 2" level.
+Though you are not tested for earlier levels when going for a promotion.

+Assuming that competencies from earlier levels are met means that we do not need to duplicate competencies across different levels.

+This is covered in the ["how to use the competencies" guide](/competencies/how-to-use/).

+## Do I need to provide evidence for all of the examples in a competency?

+No. Examples are illustrative, and it's possible to meet a competency in a different way.
+This is covered in the ["how to use the competencies" guide](/competencies/how-to-use/).